BebeSparkelSparkel/hra/README.md

 - all characters to be specified with an hex value

 The backslash `\` is known as the escape character, and when combined with another character it forms an escape sequence.
-Claude we need to figure out how this interacts with actual newline characters.

 The escaped characters will be decoded to their actual values.
 The supported escapes are
   - `\0` - Null character (0x00)